metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_input_v1alpha2_manifest.md

 - `kube_request_limit` (Number) kubernetes limit parameter for events query, no limit applied when set to 0.
 - `kube_retention_time` (String) Kubernetes retention time for events.
 - `kube_token_file` (String) Token file
 - `kube_token_ttl` (String) configurable 'time to live' for the K8s token.
-By default, it is set to 600 seconds.After this time, the token is reloaded from Kube_Token_File or the Kube_Token_Command.
+By default, it is set to 600 seconds.
+After this time, the token is reloaded from Kube_Token_File or the Kube_Token_Command.
 - `kube_url` (String) API Server end-point
 - `tag` (String) Tag name associated to all records comming from this plugin.
 - `tls_debug` (Number) Debug level between 0 (nothing) and 4 (every detail).